Skip to main content

 • Increased risk of seizures

-Some people might not be good candidates for treatment with TTFs, because of other health issues they have.
+Some people might not be good candidates for treatment with TTFields, because of other health issues they have.
 Talk to your doctor to learn more about whether this type of treatment might be right for you.

-For more information on TTFs
+For more information on TTFields

 The American Cancer Society medical and editorial content team